lfrestrepog/if-docs/docs/building-with-if/how-to-build-models.md

 - create a Typescript file that implements the `IOutputModelInterface`
 - provide the path to the model to the IF command line tool.

+*After you have read this basic guide to model building, read our page on [making models production-ready](./how-to-refine-models.md)*

 ## The model interface

 The `IOutputModelInterface` is structured as follows: